 Ouachita (pronounced wáh-shi-tah) is the name of a mountain range, a national forest, a river, a national recreation trail, a lake, and a county.
 The name Ouachita is allegedly derived from a Choctaw word meaning "good hunting" and/or "sparkling silver water".

 The Ouachita Mountains of west central Arkansas and southeastern Oklahoma are likely one of the least known mountain ranges in the U.S. They are unusual in that the ridges mainly run east and west, rather than north and south like most other mountain ranges in the United States.
 According to geologists, the Ouachita Mountains were once comparable in height to the Rocky Mountains, but due to their much more venerable age, have been worn by erosion to mere nubs of their former magnificence.
 The Ouachita mountain range was formed beginning about 300 million years ago, during the Pennsylvanian part of the Carboniferous period, when a collision between two tectonic plates caused the former sea bed to buckle and fold.
 The resulting uplift became the Ouachita Mountains.
 Geologists refer to this event as the Ouachita-Marathon orogeny.
-As Charles G. Stone, a retired geologist with the Arkansas Geological Commission, puts it, "They were squozen!"
+As Charles G. Stone (yes that's his real name!), a retired geologist with the Arkansas Geological Commission, puts it, "They were squozen!"

 One of the most striking features of the Ouachitas, and a personal favorite of mine, is what is referred to as a rock glacier.
 The rock glaciers of the Ouachitas are fields of hard Jackfork sandstone often covering acres of mountainside.
 Since they are moving slowly down the slope under gravity's influence, vegetation is often sparse or absent.
 After a heavy rain, the rumbling of unseen water deep below attests to the depth of these formations.
 The Ouachita mountains also contain quartz crystal deposits near Mt.
 Ida, AR and novaculite, a mineral used as a sharpening stone.